abdelhaqueidali/Amazigh-User-Dictionaries/README.md

 # Amazigh-User-Dictionaries
-Here you can find user dictionaries for text prediction on keyboards
+Here you can find user dictionaries for text prediction on keyboards.
+These dictionaries are created from ircam datasets of DGLAi dictionary and Amsfti for verbs.
 </br>
 Amazigh UD 1.txt is word per line file.
 </br>